jdauphant/ansible-cloudsigma-inventory/README.md

 ansible-cloudsigma-inventory
 ============================

-Script for retreive Ansible inventory from Cloudsigma
+Script for retrieve Ansible inventory from Cloudsigma

 # Example commands